 Travel photography has been a passion of mine since long before I was a travel blogger—even before I had a real camera.
 In the late 1990s, my father and I went on a trip to Southern California, and he frequently chided me for paying more attention to my disposable Kodak than I did to him.
 “What’s the point of taking photos if you’re not in them?”
 I remember him asking me on several occasions.

-Ironically, my work over the past decade (both here on my travel photo blog and elsewhere) has both answered his rhetorical question and invalidated it.
+Ironically, my work over the past decade and a half (both here on my travel photo blog and elsewhere) has both answered his rhetorical question and invalidated it.
 I’ve become a master at using a tripod and remote (or self-timer) to take stunning self portraits—I compose landscapes that would be poignant all on their own, then literally walk into them.
 I’m not the best travel photographer in the world—and I’m the first to admit it—but no one can deny my travel selfie game.

 Which is not to say this page only exists as a vanity project, even if I will expound more upon my own journey as a travel photographer, and link to some of the favorite collections I’ve shot around the world.
 I’ll share tips with you on how to take better travel photos, recommend a camera (or two) and a few pieces of equipment and hopefully, above all, encourage and inspire you.